NodeSecure/cli/FLAGS.md

 <details><summary>⚔️ hasBannedFile</summary>
 <br />

 The project has at least one sensitive file (or a file with sensitive information in it).
-The list complete list of patterns and files can be checked [here](https://github.com/bahmutov/ban-sensitive-files).
+A sensitive file can be detected by his complete name or by his extension.

+- .npmrc
+- .env
+- file with .key or .pem extensions

 </details>

 ## Web UI Emojis